rocketinsights/web-blueprint/README.md

 ## What has worked for us in the past

-Establishing trust with clients can make the difference between getting the job done and exceeding expectations, [afraser](https://github.com/afraser) has some opinions on this stuff, but here's a high-level:
+[Establishing trust with clients](/soapbox/people/afraser.md) can make the difference between getting the job done and exceeding expectations, [afraser](https://github.com/afraser) has some opinions on this stuff, but here's a high-level:

 - Communicate.
 A lot.
-- Deliver on promises.
+- Set expectations.
+Deliver on promises.
-- Speak from experience (and in terms of what makes people happy or unhappy)
+- Speak in terms of what makes people happy or unhappy.
 - Big ideas are more likely to be entertained if they're already built.
 Build it, then show & tell.
 - Make developers' lives easier through automation etc.
 - Transcend your team by communicating with Design, UX, etc.
-- Focus on real users and use cases.
+- Speak in terms of real users and use cases.
 - Pay attention to detail.
 Delight developers, designers and users.
+- Know when and how much to push back.
+- Be careful talking about the future.

 # Where to start with project processes